 Japanese Stone Massage is genuinely separated from all others due to these various other techniques.
 This Hot Stone Massage modality pleasures the body and the soul.

 Euro Stone Facials:

-The benefits provide a deeper elimination of toxins and blockages with a lymphatic draining massage.
-Skin firmness and vibrancy is improved whilst reducing redness with the hot & cold.
-It will provide deeper relaxation of the muscles with the heat of stones and a synergistic approach with the aromatic oil.
-Using the gemstones color therapy, it balances and grounds energy presenting a unique treatment that you will want to experience again and again.
+The benefits provide a more profound elimination of toxins and blockages with a lymphatic draining massage.
+Skin firmness and vibrancy are improved while reducing redness with the hot & cold.
+It will provide deeper relaxation of the muscles with the heat of stones and a synergistic approach with aromatic oil.
+Using the gemstones, color therapy balances, and grounds energy presents a unique treatment you will want to experience again and again.

 Hot Stone Pedicures:

-A relaxing full pedicure for your feet followed by a hot stone massage on your calves and feet.
+Hot Stone Pedicures is a relaxing full pedicure for your feet and a hot stone massage on your calves and feet.

 Stones Glorious Stones

 It is extraordinarily timely that in this age of high technology and urban living, ancient stone massage has become one of the most popular treatments in spas and private massage practices today.